 This year's conference delivered the philosophy!
 Sessions were lively and the discussion was impressive.

-The conference truly achieved global status, with two students travelling all the way from Eygpt to share their work.
+The conference truly achieved global status, with two students traveling all the way from Egypt to share their work.

 Dr. Michelle Maiese, our keynote speaker, provided us with an opportunity to think about moral responsibility and multiple personality disorder.
 A lively discussion followed the talk.